Carpenter license requirements by state: A comprehensive guide

 As a carpenter, you’ll need a Dwelling Contractor Qualifier license to work in Wisconsin.
 This covers construction on residential, commercial or public works projects, including alterations and improvements, worth more than $1,000.

-You’ll need to complete an approved 12-hour pre-licensure course and pass a test.
+You must complete an approved 12-hour pre-licensure course and pass a test.
 You must show proof of financial responsibility and proof of business insurance in Wisconsin, specifically general liability insurance and workers’ compensation insurance.
-The license is awarded by the Department of Safety and Professional Services.
+The Department of Safety and Professional Services awards the license.

 Wyoming